-Construction work to improve access to the Groynes will begin on 11 September and run for 3 to 4 weeks.
+Construction work to improve access to the Groynes will begin on 11 September 2017 and run for four-to-five weeks.

-During this time, vehicle access will be limited to the South Bank Picnic and Playground Area.
-The rest of the Groynes can be accessed via multiple bridges.
+Until 13 October 2017 vehicle access will be limited to the South Bank Picnic and Playground Area, download a map [PDF, 682 KB] to see closures.
+The rest of the Groynes can still be accessed via multiple footbridges.

-Please note there are alternative pedestrian entrances at Clearwater Resort and Darroch Street Reserve, the latter encompassing a 40 minute walk before arriving at the dog park.
+Please note there are alternative pedestrian entrances at Clearwater Resort and Darroch Street Reserve, the latter offering a 40-minute walk that leads directly to the dog park.

 Construction of the SH bypass has moved the entrance to the Groynes 300m further down Johns Road (State Highway 1) from the usual entrance on Groynes Drive.
 Metroinfo(external link) has up-to-date bus information.

 Picnic areas and free barbeques are dotted throughout the park.
 View the map [PDF, 659 KB] for bookable picnic areas or bbqs.
 Please remember to take your rubbish home with you.

 There are multiple playgrounds throughout the Groynes including a flying fox, see-saw, slides and swings.

 There are two permanent courses; white (1.9 km) yellow (2.6 km).

 Purchase a map for $4 from the Rosebank Cafe (near the entrance to the Groynes Park) or download from the local orienteering club(external link).